St Peter’s – East Bridgford

 The Parish of East Bridgford, Kneeton and Flintham

-The main feature remaining of 13th century church is the chancel.
+The main feature remaining of the 13th century church is the chancel.
 In the 14th century the octagonal pillar, chancel arch, side aisles and south porch were built.
-In 18th century the tower was rebuilt.
+In the 18th century the tower was rebuilt.

 Services